Skip to main content

-Hazen-Williams pressure drop calculator
+Hazen-Williams equation calculator

 Hazen-Williams head loss along a water pipe: the grade line and its slope SA water pipe carrying a flow Q, with the coefficient C, diameter D and length L, and a hydraulic grade line sloping down by the head loss h_f, of slope S equal to h_f over L.h_fslope SQwater, coefficient CDL